drummondlab/drummondlab.github.io/README.md

 Changes won't be immediate, so wait a minute or two while GitHub's servers regenerate the site and publish it.
 Check to make sure the public site [www.getzlab.org](http://www.getzlab.org) looks the way you intend.

-Finally, check out `staging` again so that you don't accidentally start working on the `master` branch the next time you sit down:
+Finally, check out `staging` again so that you don't accidentally start working on the `master` branch the next time you sit down to make updates to the website:

 	git checkout staging